skeeto/skeeto.github.com/_posts/2018-01-17-Debugging-Emacs-with-DTrace.markdown

-system calls, scheduler events, networking events, process events, signals, virtual memory events, etc. Using a specialized language called D (unrelated to the general purpose programming language D), you can dynamically add behavior at these instrumentation's points.
+system calls, scheduler events, networking events, process events, signals, virtual memory events, etc. Using a specialized language called D (unrelated to the general purpose programming language D), you can dynamically add behavior at these instrumentation points.
 Generally the behavior is to capture information, but it can also manipulate the event being traced.